 Collecting and analyzing IP addresses and cookie data to protect against automated abuse.
-This abuse takes many forms, such as sending spam to Gmail users, stealing money from sensitive categories
+This abuse takes many forms, such as sending spam to Gmail users, stealing money from advertisers by fraudulently clicking on ads, or censoring content by launching a Distributed Denial of Service (DDoS) attack.

 The "last account activity" feature in Gmail can help you find out if and when someone accessed your email without your knowledge.
 This feature shows you information about recent activity in Gmail, such as the IP addresses that accessed your mail, the associated location, and the date and time of access.
-Learn more
+Learn more sensitive categories